tensorflow/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 ::

   - the tile index number.
-  - the number of independent regions of elements on the tile.
+  - the total number of elements on that tile.
-  - the total number of elements in all of those regions.

-The mapping is for contiguous regions of elements, not logical intervals of elements.
-So, if a single scalar element is broadcast to a large shape, then it will be listed as one region and one element, despite being broadcast to many elements.

 EXECUTE
 _______